Exercising Benefits | How Exercising Regularly can Improve Your Health

 Getting fit and healthy can Improve your Brain Function

-Exercise can also help prevent or manage conditions such as depression, obesity, and diabetes, However people may not realise that exercise has a massive beneficial impact on your brain.
+Exercise such as moderate aerobic exercise and muscle strengthening activities can also help prevent or manage conditions such as depression, obesity, and diabetes, However people may not realise that exercise has a massive beneficial impact on your brain.

-The benefits of exercise for the brain are extensive, but it’s important to understand how exercise affects your brain before you start an exercise program.
+The benefits of exercise and physical activity for the brain are extensive, but it’s important to understand how exercise affects your brain before you start an exercise program.

 The effects of exercise on the brain depend on what type of exercise you’re doing and how often you do it.
 Aerobic exercises such as running or cycling have been shown to have positive effects on mood and cognitive function while resistance training has been shown to increase memory abilities in older adults.